RayDimn/Risk_Of_Rain_2_Expand/README.md

 ![Enemies](https://github.com/RayDimn/Risk_Of_Rain_2_Expand/blob/main/Banners/EnemiesBanner.gif)

-New enemies were also added to the mix being from **Risk Of Rain** and **Risk Of Rain Returns**, the Elite Enemies also have recieved a reworked to accommodate better gameplay as well as a update for the director to mix the ways enemies and bosses spawn during your runs adding more variety.
+New enemies were also added to the mix being from **Risk Of Rain** and **Risk Of Rain Returns**, the Elite Enemies also have received a reworked to accommodate better gameplay as well as a update for the director to mix the ways enemies and bosses spawn during your runs adding more variety.

 * **List of new enemies**